Rose gives illustrated talks throughout Gloucestershire on a variety of subjects including:

 - The Glamorgan Heritage Coast – a glimpse at one of the most stunning coastlines in the British Isles and its communities

 - How to get the best out of village records – a guide to the numerous sources available to those wishing to understand more about where they live

 ….. and a Village Walk around Frampton on Severn.

-All talks are given using PowerPoint.
+All talks are given using PowerPoint and can be presented online.
 Rose’s fee is £60 (to include reasonable travel expenses).
 She is available during the day and evenings, and often at short notice.